Integreight/1Sheeld-Firmware/README.md

 ## Building ##

-The repo is an Atmel Studio project, but we have plans to make it as a generic C project so you can build it easliy on platforms other than Microsoft Windows with a standard MakeFile.
+The project is an generic C project, and can be built using any port of *avr-gcc* for either Microsoft Windows, Linux, or Mac OSX.
+Just make sure you have both *GNU Make* and *avr-gcc* tool chain installed on your platform then run ``` make ``` on the repo's root directory and both the debug and release versions will be built in a new subdirectory called *build*.

 ## Fuse Bits ##